milnegeneseo/suny-geneseo-writing-guide/README.md

 # The Guide

-[*The Guide*](http://writingguide.geneseo.edu) is a writing guide for students at SUNY Geneseo that my colleague Celia Easton and I first wrote for the web in the late 1990's.
-We've revised it a few times since then.
+This repository powers [*The Guide*](https://milnegeneseo.github.io/suny-geneseo-writing-guide/), a writing guide for students at SUNY Geneseo.

-Future revisions to *The Guide* will take place here and tested on *The Guide*'s [GitHub pages site](https://milnegeneseo.github.io/suny-geneseo-writing-guide/).